homemaxico/mist-ap41-challenge-resolver/docs/guide/the-journey.md

     } while (puVar11 != auStack_68);
 ```

-This is something that while obvious for a lot of people, was panfuly unknown to me.
+This is something that while obvious to a lot of people, was painfully unknown to me.
 It took me more time than I care to admit to fully understand what's going in here.
-But my loose is your gain!, here is a quick overview of how to interpeter ghydra pseudocode.
+But my loos is your gain!, here is a quick overview of how to interpret Ghidra pseudocode.

-If Ghydra doesn't know what kind of variable is dealing with, it will interpeter the dissasmble code into a sort of C or c(ish), wich if you prononounce quick enough sounds like "fish" (another bad joke, apologies).
-Here's a while loop that it's accesing data at a maximum of 4 bits at a time to concatenate the string "devoloper" into another variable
+If Ghidra doesn't know what kind of variable is dealing with, it will interpret the dissasmbled code into a sort of C or c(ish), which if you prononounce quick enough sounds like "fish" (another bad joke, apologies).
+Here's a while loop that it's accessing data at a maximum of 4 bits at a time to concatenate the string "devoloper" into another variable.

     puVar5 = (undefined1 *)malloc(__n + 0x1d);
     if (puVar5 != (undefined1 *)0x0) {